-For another focus region, the Arab 2020. region, there is little specific data on online giving or crowdfunding.
-This may Elsewhere, the Observatoire de la change when the updated version of Fondation de France finds that, although the Arab Giving Survey is published, online drives can help diversify but at the time of writing a 2021 report fundraising activities and reach out to by the WINGS working group on new donors, the traditional channels -Local Cultures of Giving identifies 23 collections in public areas and private crowdfunding platforms in the region. premises, street fundraising (recurring donations via a standing order), Few of these, however, support NGOs, fundraising events and so on - are still and financial restrictions would in any the dominant form of public fundraising case prevent them from doing so. for non-profits.
-Fundraising by mailshot is Zoomaal is an exception, although its support is not necessarily attuned to still widely used, although there has been the needs of NGOs; to counter this, a decrease in mailshot volumes.
-GivingLoop has been formed to enable NGOs to raise regular monthly funding Sura, Ahn, J & Lee, O (2017) 'Factors influencing intention to donate via social network site (SNS): From Asian's perspective', to cover basic costs rather than having Telematics Informatics, 34 (2017): 164-76. to fundraise every year for projects to WINGS Cultures and Giving Affinity Group (nd) 'Saudi Arabia, Civil Society Country Profile, 2020'.
-[Unpublished at time of sustain existing operations.
-It also meets consultation] donor concerns about transparency Observatoire de la Fondation de France (2019) 'Nouveau by insisting that NGOs send monthly panorama national des générosités : découvrez les cinq grandes techniques'.
-Paris: Fondation de France. https://www. reports to regular donors.
+For another focus region, the Arab region, there is little specific data on online giving or crowdfunding.
+This may change when the updated version of the Arab Giving Survey is published, but at the time of writing a 2021 report by the WINGS working group on Local Cultures of Giving25 identifies 23 crowdfunding platforms in the region.
+Few of these, however, support NGOs, and financial restrictions would in any case prevent them from doing so.
+Zoomaal is an exception, although its support is not necessarily attuned to the needs of NGOs; to counter this, GivingLoop has been formed to enable NGOs to raise regular monthly funding to cover basic costs rather than having to fundraise every year for projects to sustain existing operations.
+It also meets donor concerns about transparency by insisting that NGOs send monthly reports to regular donors.